cesare-spinoso/cesare-spinoso.github.io/docs/teaching/teaching.md

 ## Theoretical Computer Science

 I had the pleasure of serving as a TA and instructor for the theoretical computer science classes at both Concordia and McGill.
 I have developed a dedicated webpage for this material (still a work in progress) which you can find [here]( {{ "/teaching/theoretical_cs" | relative_url }}).
+I am hoping to add more sections by the end of Summer 2024 🤞.

 ### Theory of Computation (Comp 330)

 I was extremely lucky to teach the Theory of Computation class at McGill University (also known as Comp 330) during the Fall 2023 semester.
 I had an unbelievably good time and I hope my students did as well!
 I have collected a few of my favourite moments and have posted them [here]({{ "2023/12/14/teaching.html" | relative_url }}).

-In addition to teaching the course, I had the pleasure of serving as a TA for [Prof. Panangaden](https://www.cs.mcgill.ca/~prakash/) in the Fall 2022 term and [Prof. Crépeau](https://www.cs.mcgill.ca/~crepeau/index_en.html) in the Winter 2023 term.
-I held office hours, graded assignments and exams as well as *guest lectured for Prof. Panangaden* on the Myhill-Nerode theorem.
-I am excited to TA this class again in the Winter 2024 term.
+In addition to teaching the course, I had the pleasure of serving as a TA for [Prof. Panangaden](https://www.cs.mcgill.ca/~prakash/) in the Fall 2022 term and [Prof. Crépeau](https://www.cs.mcgill.ca/~crepeau/index_en.html) in the Winter 2023 and Winter 2024 term.
+I held office hours, graded assignments and exams as well as guest lectured for Prof. Panangaden on the Myhill-Nerode theorem.
+I am excited to TA this class again in the Fall 2024 term.

 ### Introduction to Theoretical Computer Science (Comp 335)